kritikov/Timeline/README.md

 The Timeline includes two files, one in javascript and one in css.
 For more informations read the included manual.

-You can view samples of it at https://nkode.gr/EN/articleView?id=273
+You can view samples at https://nkode.gr/EN/articleView?id=273